tmont/puppet-nodeapp/README.md

 	# required: the script to run to start your application
 	entry_point => '/path/to/app.js',

-	# required: the directory to store the logs
+	# optional: the directory to store the logs
 	# note that you are responsible for making sure this directory exists
 	log_dir => '/path/to/logs',